hilderonny/forensictaskbridge/README.md

 sudo ufw allow 30000
 ```

 Create a SystemD configuration file at `/etc/systemd/system/forensictaskbridge.service` with this content.
 Make sure to enter the correct directory where you installed the forensictaskbridge into the lines `ExecStart` and `WorkingDirectory`.
+Enter a valid user name at the `User` line.

 ```
 [Unit]